Urgent Crisis: College Mental Health Needs Attention

 • Disparities in mental health exist among different student populations, including racial and ethnic minorities, LGBTQ students, and first-generation college students.

-• Mental health support is crucial for the and success of college students, and journalists play a vital role in raising awareness about the crisis and advocating for improved coverage.
+• Mental health support is crucial for the and of college students, and journalists play a vital role in raising awareness about the crisis and advocating for improved coverage.

 The Worsening State of College Mental Health